uzh-rpg/rpg_svo_example/svo_ros/doc/install.md

 * gcc version 5.4
 * ROS version `kinetic` ([installation guide](http://wiki.ros.org/kinetic/Installation/Ubuntu)).

+If you have multiple `gcc` installed, make sure the aforementioned version is the default one (use `update-alternatives`).

 #### Install catkin tools
 We use [catkin tools](https://catkin-tools.readthedocs.io/en/latest/) to build workspace.
 Use catkin 0.3.1: